 Distributions that qualify as a return of capital aren't dividends.
 A return of capital is a return of some or all of your investment in the stock of the company.
 A return of capital reduces the adjusted cost basis of your stock.
 For information on basis of assets, refer to Topic 703.
 A distribution generally qualifies as a return of capital if the corporation making the distribution doesn't have any accumulated or current year earnings and profits.
 Once the adjusted cost basis of your stock has been reduced to zero, any further nondividend distribution is a taxable capital gain that you report on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets, and Form 1040, Schedule D (PDF), Capital Gains and Losses.

-Capital gain distributions may be paid by regulated investment companies (e.g. mutual funds, exchange traded funds, money market funds, etc.) and real estate investment trusts (REITs).
+Regulated investment companies (RICs) (mutual funds, exchange traded funds, money market funds, etc.) and real estate investment trusts (REITs) may pay capital gain distributions.
 Capital gain distributions are always reported as long-term capital gains.
-You must also report any undistributed capital gain that mutual funds or REITs have designated to you in a written notice.
-Those undistributed capital gains are reported to you on Form 2439 (PDF).
-Please refer to the Form 1040 Instructions or Form 1040A Instructions for information on how to report qualifying dividends and capital gain distributions.
+You must also report any undistributed capital gain that RICs or REITs have designated to you in a written notice.
+They report these undistributed capital gains to you on Form 2439 (PDF), Notice to Shareholder of Undistributed Long-Term Capital Gains.
+For information on how to report qualifying dividends and capital gain distributions, refer to the Form 1040 Instructions or Form 1040A Instructions.